Pranav-Balakumar/cybersec/working/3-certs.md

 ##	Options for CSR
 There are many options for generating a CSR as described above.
 There are two ways to fill the CSR request.

-Using openssl as above is a manual approach.
+* Using openssl interactively as above is a manual approach.
 You have to interactively enter the information.

-Instead you can setup a config file to automate this process.
+* Instead you can setup a config file to automate this process.
 Automation is important in order to regularly order new certificates or renew existing ones.
-We will discuss renewal later.

 Create a config file that has the information requested in the CSR request generation and pass that config file to the openssl.